sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Array methods aren’t just shorter and more readable; each method has its own clear semantics:

-- `map()` says we’re transforming an array into another array with the same number of elements;
+- `map()` says we’re _mapping_ an array to a new array with the same number of elements and transform each array item;
 - `find()` says we’re _finding_ a single element in an array;
 - `some()` says we’re testing that the condition is true for _some_ elements of the array;
 - `every()` says we’re testing that the condition is true for _every_ element of the array.